Rahul-Baradol/Flow-Puzzle-Solver-React/README.md

-# Flow Puzzle Solver in React
+# Flow Puzzle Solver
 Ever played the game Flow Free on your phone!
-Well here is a app which solves the puzzle implemented in React!
+Well this project solves the puzzles given in game Flow Free!

+I have used React and Bootstrap to build the project!
+And to solve the puzzle, I have used Recursion which is further optimised using Connected Component Labeling and Dijoint Set/Union Find algorithm!

+I am still trying to improve the algorithm so that it can also solve puzzles of boards of size 9x9 or 10x10 The following is the procedure to run the project on your system!

 # Getting Started with Create React App